Welcome to Lodgeur’s guide of the best restaurants and bars in Downtown Houston! (Lodgeur also has a post on What to Do in Downtown Houston.)

 The Hearsay gastro-lounge, located in a turn-of-the-century building near Market Square, serves innovative, upscale pub grub paired with great craft beer, wine, and cocktails.
 Their extensive cocktail offering reflects a dedication to a classic aesthetic while the atmosphere lends itself to more lively conversations and happenings.
 Great for after-work happy hour or a late-night bite before heading back to your hotel.
 Make sure to have the Flaming Leah, named after one of FOUND’s founders!
 Reservations accepted, but walk-in’s welcome.

 In the mood for some really good pizza by the slice?
 A Houston staple both for food and the late-night scene, Frank’s knows its ‘za.
 Definitely a sleeper item here is their fresh hot wings.
 If you’re in the mood for a cocktail or beer, head next door to Frank’s Backyard, bring your pizza and wings, and gear up for a great time!

 You know that neighborhood bar that feels classy yet unpretentious?
 Where you can get a classic Manhattan and a Lone Star brew?
-Yeah, it’s here.
+Yeah, it’s the Houston Watch Company.
 Some of our favorite bartenders in Houston will make your visit one for the books, and teach you about the history of the building, the original watch company, and its relationship to the railroad.
 Don’t be surprised by the huge safes in the bathroom.
 It’s just where they kept all the expensive watches and jewelry in the early 1900s.
+No reservations needed.